arthurnw/workmux/README.md

-For managing multiple AI agents in parallel, tools like [claude-squad](https://github.com/smtg-ai/claude-squad) and [vibe-kanban](https://github.com/BloopAI/vibe-kanban/) offer dedicated interfaces, like a TUI or kanban board. workmux takes a different approach:
+For managing multiple AI agents in parallel, tools like [claude-squad](https://github.com/smtg-ai/claude-squad) and [vibe-kanban](https://github.com/BloopAI/vibe-kanban/) offer dedicated interfaces, like a TUI or kanban board.
+In contrast, workmux adheres to its philosophy that **tmux is the interface**, providing a native tmux experience for managing parallel workflows without requiring a separate interface to learn.
-**tmux is the interface**.
-If you already live in tmux, you don't need a new app or abstraction layer.
-With workmux, managing parallel agents is managing tmux windows.

 ## See also